Prime and Zoom Lenses

 The focal length of the lens is set to one number and cannot be changed.
 If you want to change your angle of view when using a prime lens, you must physically move the camera back and forth.

-So why would anyone want multiple prime lenses when a couple of zooms could cover the same range?
+So why would anyone want multiple prime lenses when a single zoom could cover the same range?

 They're High Quality